saikojosh/grunt-css-url-rewrite/README.md

 * `baseDir`: If you have absolute image paths in your stylesheet, the path specified in this option will be used as the base directory.
 * `stripParameters': Remove querystring-parameters from url's.
-* `deleteAfterEncoding`: Set this to true to delete images after they've been encoded.
-You'll want to do this in a staging area, and not in your source directories.
-Be careful.

 ### Skipping Images